 Q. What is a contingent fee agreement?

-A. Generally, the lawyer invests his time in a case for a fixed percentage of the recovery at the end of the case, either through settlement or trial.
+A. Generally, the personal injury attorney invests his time in a case for a fixed percentage of the recovery at the end of the case, either through settlement or trial.
 The percentage can vary depending upon the complexity of the case and issues.
 Normally, an auto accident case would have a lower contingent fee percentage than a case requiring special expertise such as medical malpractice attorney.

 Malpractice refers to professional misconduct or unreasonable lack of skilful and diligent professional conduct of a physician that, without more, has created a real risk of harm to others or a substantial threat of harm to the public health, safety or welfare.
 For that type of case you would need a medical malpractice lawyer in tucson az.
 The client is responsible for out of pocket expenses incurred on behalf of the client by the attorney.
 Such out of pocket expenses include filing fees, court reporters, expert witnesses, investigators, deposition transcript costs, long distance telephone, copies, fax, etc. If the attorney advances these costs, then the client will ulitmately have to reimburse the attorney out of the client’s share of the recovery.

 Q. If I retain a lawyer should I have a written retainer agreement with the attorney?